 You may combine subsidized and unsubsidized Stafford loans to help meet your needs.
 Freshmen may qualify for $3,500 subsidized and an additional $2,000 in unsubsidized Stafford loans, while sophomores may qualify for $4,500 subsidized and an additional $2,000 unsubsidized.
 Juniors and seniors may qualify for $5,500 in subsidized Stafford loans and an additional $2,000 unsubsidized.
 Interest rates are typically reset in July.

-A 1.051% origination fee will be assessed on all Federal Direct Stafford Loan Disbursements whose first disbursement occurs on or after July 1, 2013.
-A 1.072% origination fee will be assessed on all Federal Direct Stafford Loan Disbursements whose first disbursement occurs on or after December 1, 2013.
+A 1.073% origination fee will be assessed on all Federal Direct Stafford Loan Disbursements whose first disbursement occurs on or after December 1, 2013.

 Your demonstrated need may make you eligible to receive grant funds that do not require repayment.

-Funded by the federal government and offered to students with the highest need, typically Pell Grant recipients.
+Need-based award funded by the federal government and offered to students with the highest need, with priority given to Federal Pell Grant recipients.

-Awarded by the College's Financial Aid Office based on need.
+Awarded by the College's Financial Aid Office based on demonstrated need.

 Albertus offers a 10% discount on tuition for a second family member when two or more siblings attend simultaneously as full-time day students.
 Discount remains effective while both students maintain full-time day status.